Ardbeg Ardcore

 Islay is expanding.
 Not only is the island about to gain two new distilleries (at least), its more established producers are racing to increase their capacity.
 Last year, in 2021, Ardbeg began producing spirit in a new, purpose-built still-house.

-In order to increase capacity and keep up with rising demand, owners LVMH decided that the old, cramped still-house would have to be replaced with something a little bigger.
+In order to increase capacity and keep up with rising demand, owners LVMH decided that the old, cramped still-house would have to be replaced with something a bit bigger.
 The new version overlooks the shoreline and doubles the number of stills from two to four.
 It’s an impressive structure that would feel more like a cathedral than a still-house, were it not for the four copper stills that take up residence within.

 The Islay Whisky Academy paid a visit to the distillery as part of the Spring ’22 Residential Diploma.
 Unfortunately, photos aren’t allowed in the new still-house but we did get to snap away in the old one.
 It was nice to see inside the decommissioned stills and fun to see the old condensers lying in the courtyard awaiting their as-yet-unknown fate.

 Ardbeg is a distillery I rarely leave without a bottle under my arm.
-I find the quality of the whisky produced there to be among the very finest on Islay.
+I find the quality of the whisky produced there to be among the best on Islay.
 This time there was an abundance of their latest Committee Release on the shelves.
 Having tasted it in the warehouse only a few moments earlier, I decided I’d splash out on the £105 bottle as a wee treat to myself.

 The latest special edition has been released for the 2022 Ardbeg Day celebrations.
 June 4th sees celebrations at the distillery and at various events all over the world, not to mention online.
 Each year there is a theme.
 This year its punk rock.
 The whisky is called Ardcore and its made from dark roasted malted barley.

 There are some in the whisky community that seem to get very upset with Ardbeg’s shenanigans.
 The funny names and brightly coloured labels provoke seemingly endless complaints on social media.
 And don’t get them started on the dressing up that takes place at the distillery on Ardbeg Day.
 For my part, I quite like the fun of it all.
 Whisky is meant to be fun.
-We don’t actually have to take it so seriously, all the time.
+We don’t have to take it so seriously all the time.

 [*Incidentally, for an interesting and fun chat about Whisky Geeks and the pitfalls of taking things too seriously, you should check out the Islay Whisky Academy’s IWA LIVE 4 stream on YouTube https://youtu.be/z_D2_v2gtrs]